lob/echo-server/README.md

 The server is designed for testing HTTP proxies and clients.
 It echoes information about HTTP request headers and bodies back to the client.

+## Lob
+We leveraged this repository for our company Hackathon to create an opensource websocket echo that developers were free to use since websocket.org was shutdown.

+You can read more about [the project](https://www.lob.com/blog/websocket-org-is-down-here-is-an-alternative) and echo.websocket.events

 ## Behavior

 - Any messages sent from a websocket client are echoed as a websocket message.